KainTheDev/multi-purpose/README.md

 ## Contribution

-We welcome contributions to the Multi-Purpose package.
+We welcome contributions to the Multi-purpose package.
 If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/KainTheDev/multi-purpose).
 Let's build an even more powerful and user-friendly package together!

 ## License

 This package is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it in your projects, commercial or personal.

-We hope you find the Multi-Purpose package helpful in your development endeavors.
+We hope you find the Multi-purpose package helpful in your development endeavors.
 Happy coding!